-We will encourage parents / carers to share information from the progress check with other relevant professionals, including their health visitor and the staff.
+We will encourage parents / carers to share information from the progress check with other relevant professionals, including their health visitor and other professionals where appropriate.
 Where possible, the progress check and the 'Healthy Child Programme' health and development review at age two will be carried out concurrently at the setting and should inform each other and support integrated working.
 Where this is not possible we will seek consent from parents to liaise with other professionals.